glotzerlab/spatula/docs/source/citing.rst

 Spatula paper and Point-Group Order Parameter (PGOP) algorithm can be found `on this link <https://arxiv.org/abs/2509.12665>`_.

-Work detailing the optimization procedure and implementation of BOOSOP can be found `on this link <https://dx.doi.org/10.7302/23058>`_.
+Work detailing the optimization procedure and implementation of BOOSOP can be found `in this thesis <https://dx.doi.org/10.7302/23058>`_.

 Please acknowledge the use of this software within the body of your publication for example by copying or adapting the following formulation: